 Bake in 325 degree F oven in the covered Dutch Oven.
 Cooking the roast 3 to 4 hours at this low temperature will make the meat very tender and falling apart.
 The soup/water mixture keeps the meat very moist even cooking it this long.
 If you prefer to slice your roast, cook a shorter amount of time.

 Remove roast and vegetables from Dutch oven and place on a serving platter or storage dish.
 Spoon some of the thin beef stock onto it.
 Cover with aluminum foil to keep warm.

-On top of the stove, add beef bouillon cubes for added seasoning to the thin mixture in the Dutch oven.
+On top of the stove, add beef bullion cubes for added seasoning to the thin mixture in the Dutch oven.
 Taste mixture.
 If it is too rich, add a little water.
 This is the time to add salt & pepper to taste.
-Bring to a boil – use a flour/water or corn starch/water thickening to bring the consistency to the level that you prefer for gravy.
+Bring to a boil – use a corn starch/water thickening to bring the consistency to the level that you prefer for gravy.